1 John 2

 Believers must continue in the apostolic message they heard from the beginning, for abiding in that truth secures fellowship with the Father and the Son and is safeguarded by the Spirit’s anointing.

-24 Therefore, as for you, let that remain in you which you heard from the beginning.
-If that which you heard from the beginning remains in you, you also will remain in the Son, and in the Father.
+24 As for you, let what you have heard from the beginning remain in you.
+If it does, you will also remain in the Son and in the Father.

-26 These things I have written to you concerning those who would lead you astray.
+26 I have written these things to you about those who are trying to deceive you.

-27 As for you, the anointing which you received from him remains in you, and you don’t need for anyone to teach you.
-But as his anointing teaches you concerning all things, and is true, and is no lie, and even as it taught you, you will remain in him.
+27 And as for you, the anointing you received from Him remains in you, and you do not need anyone to teach you.
+But just as His true and genuine anointing teaches you about all things, so remain in Him as you have been taught.

 Remaining in Christ prepares believers for confidence at his coming, while righteous practice reveals new birth.